 Make beautiful memories with a stay at this chic, laidback village just north of Cairns.
-Angela Saurine reveals 10 reasons why kids and grown-ups love Palm Cove.
+Here’s 10 reasons why kids and grown-ups love Palm Cove.

 Soak up the holiday vibe as you wander the colourfully-painted boutiques, art galleries and swimwear shops at Palm Cove Village.
-Pick up gifts for loved ones at Tropical Palm Cove T-Shirt and Souvenirs, check out the latest releases from surfwear brands at Buccaneer Beach and Surf and peruse the dresses at Paradise Resort Shop before indulging in a treatment at Vie spa at Pullman Sea Temple.
-Stroll down to Pandanus Gallery at The Beach Club to see some of the finest indigenous art in the region, from artefacts to dot paintings.
+Pick up gifts for loved ones and grab some new beachwear along the Williams Esplanade before indulging in a treatment at Vie Spa at Pullman Palm Cove Sea Temple.

 Holidays are the perfect time to try new things – and Palm Cove provides great conditions for kids to learn to kayak, snorkel or have a go at stand-up paddle boarding.
 Palm Cove Watersports, conveniently located in Williams Esplanade, offers a variety of tours.
 Early risers will love the sunrise tour, while the half-day snorkelling and kayaking adventure to Double Island provides a great opportunity to look for blue spotted lagoon rays, turtles and dolphins and peek at the exclusive Double Island Resort, where Hollywood stars including Jennifer Aniston and Keanu Reeves have stayed in the past.

-For a laidback family meal, look no further than Chill Cafe in Williams Esplanade.
-As the name suggests, the relaxed eatery is loved for its friendly staff and live music, which may include a guitarist and a didgeridoo player.
+For a laidback family meal, look no further than Chill at Portofino in Williams Esplanade.
+As the name suggests, the relaxed eatery is loved for its friendly staff and live music.
 It serves an all-day breakfast ranging from freshly baked banana bread and traditional bacon and eggs to a waffle with honey nut crumble, strawberries, frozen mango yoghurt and maple syrup raspberry coulis.
-At lunch, wash down oysters, fish tacos and pulled lamb and rosemary burgers with tropical fruit smoothies, old-school milkshakes and cocktails.
+At lunch, wash down oysters and fish tacos with tropical fruit smoothies, old-school milkshakes and cocktails.
 There’s also a dedicated kid’s menu that includes fish and chips, a cheeseburger and fries and a ham and cheese toastie.

 No matter how many natural activities there are on offer, children still love a good playground, and the one at Palm Cove will not disappoint.